 Crafting conversation to create high performance: A Masterclass

 This two day masterclass is designed for those who undertake performance conversations as a core component of their roles.
 We will consider alternative forms of conversation and discuss why recognising and utilising different conversational forms helps to create new patterns of behaviour and performance outcomes.
-The core concept of expectancy theory will then be applied using these conversational forms, giving participants the opportunity to develop ideas for future approaches to managing expectations.
+The core principles of expectancy theory are considered when using these conversational forms, giving participants the opportunity to develop ideas for future approaches to managing expectations.

 At the end of the masterclass, participants will:

-- Have insight into the impact conversations and actively managing expectations have in creating high performance;
+- Have insight into the impact of conversations and how actively managing expectations can create high performance;

 - Recognise a range of conversational forms and how they may be applied to create change or influence others;

-- Be able to use a range of conversational forms to managing expectations in the future.
+- Be able to use a range of conversational forms to plan and implement high performance.

 This experiential masterclass will give participants an opportunity, in a safe space, to consider different types of conversations, learn about expectancy theory, gain some key lessons and undertake practical techniques designed to make “changing the conversation” a reality.

 Drawing on recent research and practical knowledge, this interactive masterclass will consider how diverse conversational forms create different outcomes.
-This learning will then be applied to expectancy theory demonstrating how it has the potential to affect individual behaviour, thereby creating different outcomes.
+It will also consider how this learning can be used in conjunction with the principles of expectancy theory to affect individual behaviour, thereby creating different outcomes.
 Presenters will work with participants to consider how these lessons can be applied in their own organisations and managerial practice.

 This masterclass is designed for middle managers and senior executives who are responsible for developing capability and supporting high performance through their teams.